 Death Valley is a gem of a national park.
 It attracts its fair share of tourists with popular roadside attractions like Zabriskie Point, Badwater Basin and the Mesquite Flats Sand Dunes.
 However, get off any of the popular trails or roads and you’ll find yourself with nary another person in sight.
 Death Valley is also home to plenty of rugged dirt roads to take you away from civilization.
 If you don’t have a dirt-road worthy car, rent a jeep with Farabee Jeeps and plan your escape.

 Our initial destination was going to be Racetrack Playa.
 However, that would have been an all day ordeal.
+(Josh from California Through My Lens took his Jeep rental there though!)
 It wasn’t worth $250 plus gas to only see one thing.

 Instead, we decided to head to Titus Canyon, the premiere “off-road” drive in Death Valley National Park.
 I’d seen Titus Canyon photos from friends before… I was intrigued by the towering walls.